MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-exploratory.md

     ![the Services page in the admin center](media/iw-trial-services.png)

-2. Clear the **Let users install trial apps and services** check box.
+2. Clear the check mark from **Let users install trial apps and services**.

     ![the User owned apps and services page in admin center](media/iw-trial-user-owned-apps-services.png)